hanchiang/my-website-hashnode/cl67okauf04gey6nv2y7v6rkr.md

 ### Building infrastructure with terraform
 After that, the infrastructure is **orchestrated** with [Terraform](https://www.terraform.io/).
+It takes care of creating a VPC, subnet, EC2, route table, security groups.

-Terraform is a tool that allows us to build the entire infrastructure in the correct order, and keeps track of the desired state, in a declarative style.
+Terraform is a tool that allows us to build the entire infrastructure in the **correct order**, and keeps track of the **desired state**, in a declarative style.

-Here, terraform takes care of creating a VPC, subnet, EC2, route table, security groups.
+It can also detect state drift by synchronising its state to match the real-world state.

 Again, the benefits of consistency and maintainability are present.